MicrosoftDocs/powerbi-docs/powerbi-docs/service-url-filters.md

 ## Special characters in URL filters

+### Special characters in table and column names

-Special characters and spaces require some additional formatting.
+Special characters and spaces in table and column names require some additional formatting.
 When your query contains spaces, dashes, or other non-ASCII characters, prefix those special characters with an *escape code* starting with an underscore and an X (**_x**), then the four-digit **Unicode**, then another underscore.
 If the Unicode is fewer than four characters, you need to pad it with zeroes.
 Here are some examples.

 |Identifier  |Unicode  | Coding for Power BI  |
 |---------|---------|---------|